Study Abroad Misconceptions

 Pick up a copy of our “Study Abroad Opportunities for Science and Engineering Students” flyer for a list of programs.
-Suggest that the student talk to their faculty adviser and Dean Lisa Norwood.
+Suggest that the student talk to their faculty advisor and The Hajim School's assistant dean for undergraduate studies.
 There are many locations for them to choose from.
 Planning during the first or second year is the key.

-“I’m a double major and my advisers say I don’t have time to go abroad.”
+“I’m a double major and my advisors say I don’t have time to go abroad.”

-Suggest that the student bring course descriptions and other information when meeting with their adviser?
-Let them know that the study abroad office will help them work with their adviser.
+Suggest that the student bring course descriptions and other information when meeting with their advisor.
+Let them know that the Center for Education Abroad will help them work with their advisor.

 “I don’t speak another language.”